cch1/drcfg/README.md

 Note that the sample config stores data in `/tmp/zookeeper`, which will get blown away on a reboot.
 If you want to retain this data, change zoo.cfg to point dataDir to a more persistent directory.

+### Contributors
+These are the people that have contributed to drcfg.
+Without them drcfg would have more bugs, fewer features and scant documentation.

+* Laverne Schrock
+* Adam Frey